supervons/react-native-echarts-pro-website/docs/tutorial-basics/props.md

 More on `getInstance` later.

 ## width
-Chart area height, usually you don't need setting, it will follow parent container.
+Chart area width, usually you don't need setting, it will follow parent container.

 ```jsx title='This code echarts width will follow the parent view=200：'